This is a Frequently Asked Questions list for the Vertex AI routing engine.

 - Speculatively solve a future day's call schedule to see the effect of fitting in another call.

 - Re-solve the call schedule for a past date to see if the day was overstaffed, or to identify better ways to allocate a regular schedule.
+To learn more about this, please visit the Vertex Call Volume Analytics Guide.

 - Visualize the current day's dispatch board and all of its current shifts and assignments, to show an animated map of pickups and assigned routes, as well as a handy tabular view of all active and planned shifts and their call assignments.